gtxaspec/wz_flash-helper/docs/README_switch_profile.md

 2. Wi-Fi MAC address

-There are 3 ways:
+There are three ways:
-- Checking the bottom of the camera
+- Check the bottom of the camera
 - Check Wyze mobile app: Device info -> MAC
 - Run `ifconfig wlan0` with SSH connection: